adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 **CLs, UI and Exporter need to share dependencies**
 : We don't want to embed external libraries into CL modules.
-  *Firstly* this would ship external module (with its dependencies), eg. a third party gallery component, inside imported component and take away the chance for optimizing the package size in exporter.
+  *Firstly* this would ship external libraries (with their dependencies), eg. a third party gallery component, inside imported component and take away the chance for optimizing the package size in exporter.
   *Secondly*, in case the module creation is outsourced we need to control what libraries are being used.

 ## Summary

-Next 3 posts will describe specific elements of this system in depth and in insolation.
-I am going to explain how assumptions below were expressed in code.
-I will end the whole series with another overview - how the design of the whole system influenced each part and what was done to avoid coupling the code too tightly.
+In the next 3 posts I will describe specific elements of this system, both in depth and in insolation.
+I am going to explain how assumptions above were expressed in the code.
+I will end the whole series with another overview - how the design of the whole system influenced each of its parts, and what was done to avoid coupling the code too tightly.